denial

 Let go of feeling guilty

-Forgive yourself because while you might feel that you there was some aspect of parenting that you could have done better, staying stuck in guilt, doesn’t serve you or your child well.
-All parents make mistakes and while we strive to do everything right, there are always things parents wish they could have done better.
+Forgive yourself because while you might feel that there was some aspect of parenting that you could have done better, staying stuck in guilt doesn’t serve you or your child well.
+All parents make mistakes, and while we strive to do everything right, there are always things we wish we had done better.

 Facing your child’s drug or alcohol use is the perfect time to reassess what is really going on with the family dynamics and to make changes so that life is better for everyone.